raei-2748/invariant-hedging/REPRODUCE.md

   metrics only.
 - **Runtime manifests.** `outputs/report_paper/manifests/aggregate_manifest.json`
   contains hashes for every diagnostics CSV included in the report.
-Archive this manifest with the final paper submission.
+Archive this manifest with the final paper submission and cross-check against the packaged `manifest.json` when using release assets.
 - **Hardware notes.** Include CPU model, RAM, and whether a GPU was available in any reproduction log.
 The official snapshot is CPU-only, but documenting accelerators helps others interpret runtime differences.

+## Troubleshooting

+1. **Golden tables differ.** Re-run `make report-paper` to ensure the report cache reflects the latest training outputs.
+Check `manifest.json` under the release bundle to confirm no required files were excluded during packaging.
+2. **Docker image unavailable.** If `docker pull` fails, copy the digest recorded in `environment/docker_digest.txt` and retry after authenticating to the registry.
+As a fallback, recreate the environment via `environment.yml` on a local Python installation.
+3. **Metrics missing from provenance.** Verify that `runs/paper_eval/*/final_metrics.json` exists and re-run `scripts/package_release.py` with the `--metrics` flag pointing at the refreshed file.

-By following the sequence above and storing the generated manifests, another researcher can audit the pipeline and regenerate the same tables and figures without additional assumptions.
+By following the sequence above, referencing the linked release instructions, and storing the generated manifests, another researcher can audit the pipeline and regenerate the same tables and figures without additional assumptions.